jupoon-other/cse15l-lab-reports/labs/lab5/lab-report-5.md

 * Example: a link like `www.my link.com` should be written as `www.my%20link.com`

-This occurs because their implementation does not catch blank spaces that exist in potential links, which can be easily remedied through the use of `indexOf(" ")` to check whether or not the link substring within openBracket and closeBracket contains a blank space.
+This occurs because their implementation does not catch blank spaces that exist in potential links, which can be easily remedied through the use of `indexOf(" ")` to check whether or not the link substring within openParen and closeParen contains a blank space.
 We can also use `indexOf("%20")` to check for links that correctly have spaces written into them.

 #### **Test 495.md**